-When human factors is applied early in the acquisition process, it enhances the probability of increased performance, safety, and productivity; decreases lifecycle staffing and training costs; and becomes well-integrated into the program’s strategy, planning, cost, and schedule baselines, and technical tradeoffs.
+When human factors are applied early in the acquisition process, it enhances the probability of increased performance, safety, and productivity; decreases lifecycle staffing and training costs; and becomes well-integrated into the program’s strategy, planning, cost, and schedule baselines, and technical tradeoffs.
 Changes in operational, maintenance or design concepts during the later phases of a project are expensive and entail high-risk program adjustments.
 Identifying lifecycle costs and human performance components of system operation and maintenance during requirements definition decreases program risks and long-term operations costs.

 HFE integration is a Systems Engineering function that translates operational requirements into design, development, and implementation of concepts and requirements.
 The Human Factors Engineer assists the sponsor’s and contractor’s system engineering effort by integrating human factors within the project development and management process.
 Identifying the human performance and safety boundaries, risks, trade-offs, and opportunities of the system engineering options and alternatives does this.
 A HFE effort is conducted to: